OpenMOOC/documentation/IdP_guide.rst

    chkconfig postfix on

-If we deploy OpenMOOC componnents in diferents machines we can use form them the SMTP server deployed at the IdP.
+If we deploy OpenMOOC componnents in diferents machines we can use the SMTP server of the IdP for them.
 But don't forguet to enable the access on the SMTP server, adding the IPs of the machines at the 'mynetworks' param.